flytbase/flytsim-docker/README.md

 ## Activate your FlytSim

-Now that you have a working FlytSim setup, with [FlytConsole](http://localhost/flytconsole) showing a valid Connection status, activate your FlytSim to enable few critical Navigation APIs.
+Now that you have a working FlytSim setup, with [FlytConsole](http://localhost/flytconsole) showing a valid Connection status, activate your FlytSim.
 Once FlytConsole performs license validity checks and ask you to reboot, execute the *start* script again.

 *Note:* Without activation none of the demoapps would work.